 Ghost Pepper scares a lot of people.
-I mean it does have a Scoville Heat Unit rating of over one million, so it isn't exactly mild.
+Well, it does have a Scoville Heat Unit rating of over one million, so it isn't exactly mild.
 However, if you use a very small amount you can get a unique flavor with just the right amount of heat.

 Then as we pair this with a smooth and creamy cauliflower mash, you will have your non-Paleo friends eager to start their own paleo lifestyle.
-With that said, if you aren't a fan of Cauliflower mash, then I'd say you're seriously missing out, but I would also say that you can pair this spicy-sweet cod with a different side vegetable or salad such as this Spring Mix Salad with Fresh Figs.
+With that said, if you aren't a fan of cauliflower mash, then we'd say you're seriously missing out, but we would also say that you can pair this spicy-sweet cod with a different side vegetable or salad such as this spring mix salad with fresh figs.

 You can also use a different type of fish if you so desire, just keep in mind that cod is great because it has a subtle fishiness that might otherwise be more prominent in other types of fish (such as salmon).

 - 1/4 Teaspoon Ghost Chili Powder